Job exchanges for state employees

 It is also possible to participate in a short competence development programme with the European Commission, through the Erasmus Public Administration Programme.
 It provides education about the EU and takes place in Brussels, Luxemburg and Strasbourg.
 It is aimed at state employees who have recently begun working with EU-related issues at a national level.

-As well as these opportunities, Sweden also has other agreements for work exchanges with Nordic and Baltic countries, as well as with other EU member states and the European Commission.
+In addition to other Nordic countries and regions, Sweden has other agreements for work exchanges with other EU member states and the European Commission.